aulukelvin/CarND-Vehicle-Detection/README.md

    ```
 The color histogram is just simply calculate the histogram of the whole image for each color channel and concate the three histograms into a single vector.
 Again, it's depends on the color but because it extracting features of color pattern rather than the real layout of the image, it is more stable than spatial histogram.
 But the downside is it also lacks enough detail to solely support making decision.

-The code for color histogram is as the following:
+The code for color histogram is in the /utility/p5.py as the following:
    ```python
       def color_hist(img, nbins=32, bins_range=(0, 256)):
          # Compute the histogram of the color channels separately